jameswilddev/react-native-app-helpers/react-native/components/createLimitedHeightComponent/readme.md

 const ExampleScreen = () => (
   <ExampleComponent width="fitsContent">
-    <Text>This is up to 243 high and fits its content horizontally.</Text>
+    <Text>This is up to 243 tall and fits its content horizontally.</Text>
   </ExampleComponent>
 );
 ```